yellowdog/python-examples/README.md

 Note that Compute Source Template **namespace/names** in the form `namespace/compute_source_template_name` can be used instead of their IDs: the **yd-create** command will look up the IDs and make the substitutions.
 The Compute Source Templates must already exist.

 Also, In the `imagesId` property, an Image Family name **namespace/family-name** or an Image Group name **namespace/family-name/group-name** may be used instead of an ID.
 For example: `"imagesId": "yellowdog/yd-agent-docker/latest"`.
-The `yd-create` command will look up the Image Family name and substitute its ID.
+The `yd-create` command will look up the Image Family name and substitute with a well-formed name or ID.
 A **`yd/`** prefix may also optionally be used.

 A **dynamic** template example is: